 ACTIONS RESOURCES COMMITTED INDICATORS TIMELINE IMPLEMENTATION STATUS LEAD 2.3.1.
 Determine standard factors considered for raises and promotions.
 Make this information available to staff.
-DHR Unions OEWD HR Creation of OEWD HR FAQ SharePoint Site Contract SharePoint Developer Budget to develop new HR FAQ SharePoint site Increase in knowledge about raises and promotions Increase knowledge and training of managers of factors considered for raises and promotions and process that managers should follow 12-18 months OEWD will create an internal HR FAQ SharePoint site with information on OEWD standard factors in raises and promotions, and include links to MOU and Classification & Compensation websites.
-OEWD will also exercise transparency with managers regarding pay ranges, and raise and promotion information B & C. Not started OEWD Racial Equity Working Group OEWD HR 2.3.2.
+DHR Unions OEWD HR Creation of OEWD HR FAQ SharePoint Site Contract SharePoint Developer Budget to develop new HR FAQ SharePoint site Increase in knowledge about raises and promotions Increase knowledge and training of managers of factors considered for raises and promotions and process that managers should follow January 2022 - December 2023 OEWD will create an internal HR FAQ SharePoint site with information on OEWD standard factors in raises and promotions, and include links to MOU and Classification & Compensation websites.
+OEWD will also exercise transparency with managers regarding pay ranges, and raise and promotion information B & C. Not started OEWD HR

+2.3.2.
 Develop a formal and transparent process for raises and promotions.
-DHR OEWD Racial Equity Working Group OEWD HR Creation of OEWD HR FAQ SharePoint Site Increase in knowledge about raises and promotions.
+DHR OEWD Racial Equity Working Group OEWD HR Creation of OEWD HR FAQ SharePoint Site Contract SharePoint Developer Budget to develop new HR FAQ SharePoint site Increase in knowledge about raises and promotions.
 Increase in staff feedback about promotion and raise process and opportunities.
-12-18 months This is a high priority for OEWD.
+January 2022 - December 2023 This is a high priority for OEWD.
 OEWD will create or help clarify the process for raises and promotions and make it easily accessible to staff and managers.
 Information will be shared on an internal HR FAQ SharePoint site, including links to MOUs and Classification & Compensation websites.
 Our goal is to also have managers receive coaching on promotion/raise process.
-Not started OEWD Racial Equity Working Group OEWD HR
+Not started OEWD HR 2.3.3.
+Develop a process for "acting/interim" roles to avoid staff working these roles for extended periods of time without compensation.
+DHR OEWD HR Creation of OEWD HR FAQ SharePoint Site Contract SharePoint Developer Budget to develop new HR FAQ Acting/interim staff process included in internal policies and processes Increased awareness of process for acting/interim staff January 2022 - December 2023 OEWD will create an internal HR FAQ SharePoint site including links to MOUs and Employee Handbook pointing to processes for acting/interim roles.
+Not Started OEWD HR